What You Need To Know If You’re Charged With A Federal Crime

 A defendant’s criminal history category is based upon the nature of his/her prior convictions.
 Some convictions count more than others, and some do not count at all based upon either the person’s age or the nature of the offense.
 Points can be added if the defendant was on probation or parole when he/she committed the offense conduct, or if he or she was recently released from custody when the offense was committed.
 The length of custody greatly increases along with the criminal history category.

 Generally, a defendant is placed on a period of supervised release after his/her release from prison, as determined by the sentencing judge.
-Supervised release is similar to probation, and if the defendant violates the terms (including committing a new offense), he/she can be returned to prison for up to the maximum of the term of supervised release.
+Supervised release is similar to probation, and if the defendant violates the terms (including committing a new offense), they can be returned to prison for up to the maximum of the term of supervised release.

 Get Answers To Your Federal Criminal Defense Questions